nandiga/PNP_Navier_Stokes_Foam/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Please cite the following references for using this code.
+Please cite the following references to use this code.

 		1. V. V. R. Nandigana, K. D. Jo, A. T. Timperman and N. R. Aluru, Scientific Rep. (just accepted)